swaujerio/hello-world/README.md

 # hello-world
-My first Git repository for learning aboout Git.
+My first Git repository for learning about Git.